miztiik/scale-eks-with-keda-irsa-pod-irsa/README.md

 - **SQS Queue** - A standard SQS queue with a visibility timeout of `30` seconds, This allows our consumer `30` seconds to successfully process message and delete them from the queue.
 - **Sales Events Bucket** - Persistent storage for the consumer to store the events.
 - **Producer** - A deployment running an generic container `python:3.8.10-alpine`.
 The producer code is pulled from this github directly.
 It will produce `1` message every `2` seconds and runs to produce a maximum of `10000` messages.
 Being a _deployment_, it will be restarted and goes on to produce the next batch of _10000_ messages.
+  - Kubernetes Service Account annotated with AWS IAM Role Arn
+  - Role permissions to write to SQS Queue
 - **Consumer** - A deployment running generic container `python:3.8.10-alpine`.
 The consumer code is pulled from this github directly.
 Every `10` seconds it will process messages in batches of `5`.
 The incoming messages will be stored persistently in _Sales Events Bucket_.
 It will process a maximum of `10000` messages.

+  - Kubernetes Service Account annotated with AWS IAM Role Arn
+  - Role has permissions to read messages, delete messages, get queue length from SQS Queue and also permissions to write to S3 bucket
+  - Has a trust relationship to allow any user to assume this role. <sup><sub>Ideally, I would like this to be restricted to only KEDA IAM Role.
+But for some reason there is no way to append a roles trust policy using cloudformation[14],[15].
+For now, i we are not allowing assume permissions for account _root_.</sub></sup>

+- **KEDA** - KEDA will potentially be used to scale multiple applications running inside our EKS cluster.
+This can lead to overly permissive privileges being added to the _keda-operator_ role.
+To avoid that, we will not provision any permissions directly to KEDA, Instead we will allow it to assume the role of the application and inherit its privileges.
+This way, KEDA operators do not have to worry about managing permissions for multiple applications and application owners retain control on who or what accesses their application.

+  - Kubernetes Service Account annotated with AWS IAM Role Arn
+  - Role has permissions to only to assume _Consumer SQS Role_

   **Note**: